tobiKaboom/deimos/README.md

 | Fan or solder hood | No, but reccomended | Safety |
 | Eye protection | No, but reccomended | Safety |

-##Firmware
+## Firmware
-Deimos currently runs on KMK and RPK, but if you want to try and port it to QMK, ZMK or any other firmware you are welcome to do so.
+Deimos currently runs on KMK and, although it's not so usable with smaller keyboards, RPK.
+If you want to try and port it to QMK, ZMK or any other firmware you are welcome to do so.